 Percentage of Millionaires in Canada vs the General Population

-The Credit Suisse report mentioned above says that Canada has about 3% of all millionaires in the world, despite less than 0.50% of the world’s population calling Canada home.
+It’s reported that Canada has about 3.8% of all millionaires in the world, despite less than 0.50% of the world’s population calling Canada home.

 Who Are the Top Millionaires in Canada?